How to wow an interviewer

 The majority of applicants think that because they have been invited to an interview that they are the guest, and all they need to do is to attend and answer questions.
 They take the same approach as when they are invited for a party – they show up and see what happens; let the conversation flow to see where it leads.

-An applicant with this attitude believes there is little they can do to influence the interview.
+An applicant who has the attitude that they are the visitor and the employer leads the way believes there is little they can do to influence the interview.

-This is a not an approach I recommend as by failing to prepare, an applicant is preparing to fail.
-All the focus must be on preparation.
+This is a not an approach I recommend.
+By failing to prepare, an applicant is preparing to fail.
+Hence, the focus must be on preparation.